midobal/dockerfiles/opennmt-py-legacy/README.md

-# OpenNMT-py
+# OpenNMT-py Legacy
-This repo contains a dockerfile and instructions to run [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
+This repo contains a dockerfile and instructions to run the legacy version of [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).

 ## Build
 To build the image, you just need to run the following command (provided that you are inside this repo's directory.
 Otherwise replace `.` with the proper path):

 ```
-docker build -t opennmt-py .
+docker build -t opennmt-py-legacy .
 ```

 ## Run